HalberdOfPineapple/RA_Coursework_1/README.md

  - `canMove` function in `Player.hs` which is also used to determine whether a move is valid:
     1. added condition `isDiagonal` to `canMove` function to allow diagonal steps
  - the range of reachable cells for the current one is modified to include the diagonal neighbors
-    1. modified `cellsAroundInBoard` to include diagonal neighbors by adding `isDiagonal`, which automatically expand the range of `reachableCell`
+    1. modified `cellsAroundInBoard` to include diagonal neighbors by adding a list of functions to get diagonal neighbors of a given cell
+    , which automatically expand the range of `reachableCell`

 #### Feature: Jump over the opponent
   I also added another feature which allows the current player to jump across its opponent